 Can You Drink Alcohol While Taking Zoloft?
-Here's the short answer: No, it is not safe to mix Zoloft with alcohol.
-Although alcohol and Zoloft are different drugs, one is…
+Here's the short answer: No, it is not safe to mix Zoloft (Sertraline) with alcohol.
+Consuming alcohol and Zoloft in combination with each…

 Do you feel like your brain just doesn’t function like it used to?
 That it’s not as sharp as it was before you started drinking at heavy levels?